Title

 2013

-Interviewee Roger Wadell, Peter Dahlström, Responsible for work preparation and production engineering; co-owner
+Interviewee: Roger Wadell, Peter Dahlström, Responsible for work preparation and production engineering; co-owner

 Tebis helps us prevent collisions that would be disastrous for our operation, especially because our components have a high processing value.